Check

 Let's leave the Booker alone.

 In 2005, the first Man Booker International Prize was awarded to Albanian Ismail Kadaré.
-Hopefully that International Prize will defuse concerns about a fundamental change the selection process for the original Booker Prize.
+That International Prize did not defuse the lobby for the above change to the selection process for the original Booker Prize.

 i thought it was so cool when i was in london two years ago, the week before the winner was announced, that every bookstore, even the airport bookstore! had tables full of the short list books. you don't see that around here with the pulitzer or national book award during the run-up to their prize announcements. ...
 OK, continuing my "americans are heathens" theme, can you IMAGINE the national book awards being broadcast on NBC ... or perhaps FOX ?????
 [Social Commentator and Critic, L.D.] |